nicholasmfraser/biorxiv_survey/README.md

-## Motivations, demotivations and selection biases when posting preprints: a survey of bioRxiv authors.
+## Motivations, concerns and selection biases when posting preprints: a survey of bioRxiv authors

 This repository contains the underlying code and data for the study:

 Fraser, N., Mayr, P., and Peters, I. (2021).
-Motivations, demotivations and selection biases when posting preprints: a survey of bioRxiv authors. **Link to be added**
+Motivations, concerns and selection biases when posting preprints: a survey of bioRxiv authors.

 The code and data contained in this repository is also archived via Zenodo: https://zenodo.org/10.5281/zenodo.5166749